ILAMB v2.5 Release

 This release includes some interface improvements as well as core technology enhancements increasing speed and reliability.
 See the following list for major changes:

-• ilamb-fetch now will correctly try to decode server SSL certificates before downloading files.
-However, the authority that www.ilamb.org uses to create its certificates is not in the list that python supports.
+nbpdataset, then ILAMB will automatically operate of it and show it as a shading in plots without changes to your scripts. ilamb-fetchnow will correctly try to decode server SSL certificates before downloading files.
+However, the authority thatwww.ilamb.orguses to create its certificates is not in the list that python supports.
 Your browser maintains a different list of authorities, which is why you can navigate to sites like this.
-You will likely need to run with the --no-check-certificate option which implies that you trust that we are who we say we are.
+You will likely need to run with the--no-check-certificateoption which implies that you trust that we are who we say we are.